Ontario government passes legislation to scrap cap and trade

-TORONTO — The Ontario government has passed legislation to repeal the province’s cap-and-trade system, putting the final nail in the coffin of a program Premier Doug Ford has long promised to scrap.
+TORONTO — The Ontario government passed legislation Wednesday to repeal the province’s cap-and-trade system, putting the final nail in the coffin of a program Premier Doug Ford has long promised to scrap.

 The government immediately launched public consultations on the bill, which wrapped mid-October.
 The results of that consultation have not yet been made public.